john-stromberg/pandas-challenge/README.md

   * Item Price
   * Total Purchase Value

-As final considerations:

-* You must use the Pandas Library and the Jupyter Notebook.
+* The analysis was completed using the Pandas Library and the Jupyter Notebook.
-* You must submit a link to your Jupyter Notebook with the viewable Data Frames.
-* You must include a written description of three observable trends based on the data.
+* A written description of three observable trends based on the data is as follows:

 Heroes of Pymoli Observable Trends